-ChemTreat field engineers have experience treating every kind of water cooling towers, including natural draft, mechanical, crossflow, and counterflow cooling tower designs.
-Our technical staff averages 21 years of experience, which helps them customize a solution for your specific system and work to find savings in the following areas:
+ChemTreat field engineers have experience treating every kind of water cooling tower, including natural draft, mechanical, crossflow, and counterflow cooling tower designs.
+Our technical staff averages 21 years of experience, which helps them customize a solution for your unique cooling water system and work to find savings in the following areas:

 - Increase heat transfer efficiency by eliminating heat exchanger fouling within heat exchangers with scale inhibitors